dappnode/DAppNodeDocs/docs/user/repository/ipfs.md

 # IPFS repository

-Dappnode uses IPFS to distribute the dappnode packages available in the Dappstore.
-Your dappnode will need a connection to an IPFS node in order to download the packages.
-You can choose how to connect to the IPFS network: you can run your own IPFS node or you can use a remote node.
-If you run your own IPFS node.
-If you use a remote node, you will need to trust the node operator.
+Dappnode leverages IPFS for distributing packages available in the Dappstore.
+To download these packages, your Dappnode requires a connection to an IPFS node.
+When it comes to connecting to the IPFS network, you have two primary choices:

+- **Run Your Own IPFS Node**: By opting for this, you maintain full control, ensuring that you directly access the distributed packages without intermediaries.
+However, it might require some disk space.

+- **Use a Remote Node**: This is a convenient option, but it comes with the caveat of needing to trust the remote node operator.
+It is really useful in case your own IPFS node becomes unreliable or unavailable.

 :::tip
 To configure your dappnode IPFS repository go to http://my.dappnode/repository/ipfs